iamqwame/BlazorTodoApp/README.md

 # BlazorTodoApp
-Building simple blazor app with MongoDB
+Building simple blazor app with MongoDB.

+# Descriptions
 The single page website will have the following features
 1. Adding to your todo list
 2. Edit todo item